Thursday, August 23, 2018

 Lunch Shrimp, Fried Apples with Cornbread!
 YUM!!

-Hubby eating Pinto Beans, Fried Apples, Cornbread, and Roast Beef.
+Hubby is eating Pinto Beans, Fried Apples, Cornbread, and Roast Beef.

-We traveled US 72 West to 385 West and I-55 South to Southaven, which is just a short distance away from Memphis.
-We saw countless jets overhead coming out of the Memphis Airport.
+We traveled west on US 72 to 385, then south on I-55 to Southaven, which is just a short distance from Memphis.
+We saw countless jets overhead taking off from the Memphis Airport.

-We looked at two of the Entegra Class A diesel.
+We looked at two of the Entegra Class A diesel models.

 https://www.southavenrv.com/rv/southaven+ms/entegra+classadiesel/4844/entegra+cornerstone+45b

 Sitting on display were a couple of Travel Trailers, and I said we have come a long way since the beginning of travel.
-Hubby and I were watching the Travel Channel, and it said that it was not until the 1960s that the name Travel Trail went to being called RVs.
+Hubby and I were watching the Travel Channel, and it said that it was not until the 1960s that the name Travel Trail came to be called RVs.

-We normally do not do a lot of shopping, but today was a wing-it day.
+We usually do not do a lot of shopping, but today was a wing-it day.

 Across the highway was the Tanger Outlet, so off we went in that direction.

 Mississippi is just as hot in the summer as Alabama.
-Hubby parks, and we began our journey through the outlets.
+Hubby parked, and we began our journey through the outlets.

 In the meantime, I have spotted Blues Markers and guitars dotted throughout the shopping area, and off I go, taking pictures.